Bayesian inference of polymerase dynamics over the exclusion process

 \section{Abstract}

-Transcription is a complex phenomenon that permits the conversion of genetic information into phenotype by means of an enzyme called PolII, which erratically moves along and scans the DNA template.
-We perform Bayesian inference over a paradigmatic mechanistic model of non-equilibrium statistical physics, i.e., the asymmetric exclusion processes in the hydrodynamic limit, assuming a Gaussian process prior for the PolII progression rate as a latent variable.
-Our framework allows us to infer the speed of PolIIs during transcription given their spatial distribution, whilst avoiding the explicit inversion of the system's dynamics.
-The results may have implications for the understanding of gene expression.
+Transcription is a complex phenomenon that permits the conversion of genetic information into phenotype by means of an enzyme called RNA polymerase, which erratically moves along and scans the DNA template.
+We perform Bayesian inference over a paradigmatic mechanistic model of non-equilibrium statistical physics, i.e., the asymmetric exclusion processes in the hydrodynamic limit, assuming a Gaussian process prior for the polymerase progression rate as a latent variable.
+Our framework allows us to infer the speed of polymerases during transcription given their spatial distribution, whilst avoiding the explicit inversion of the system's dynamics.
+The results, which show processing rates strongly varying with genomic position and minor role of traffic-like congestion, may have strong implications for the understanding of gene expression.